MipHolmes/Blog/_posts/2025-06-18-My-First-PP-Discovery.md

 >>> yes
 ```

-The output served as confirmation that the prototype of all plain objects were polluted.
+The output served as confirmation that the prototype of all plain objects was polluted.
 I also received a runtime error — Uncaught TypeError: cannot use 'in' operator to search for "set" in "yes."
 The runtime error was a subtle clue, indicating that internal code paths were interacting with the polluted prototype.
 If time allowed, this would be the thread to pull on to locate an actual gadget.

 Let's understand the payload I used: